Installing and Launching GoLand

 In the editor add code and click the icon in the left gutter or press Ctrl+Shift+F10 to run the application.
 The result is displayed in the Run tool window.

-If you need to adjust your run configuration or create a new one for running or testing, use Run/Debug Configurations.
+To run a Go code, you need to adjust your run configuration or create a new one.
+You can manage your run configurations in the Run/Debug Configurations dialog.

 On the main menu, select.